When Will The October Act Scores Be Available

 Focus on What You Can Control: While you can't control when your scores will be released, you can control how you spend your time and energy.
 Instead of obsessively checking the ACT website, focus on other aspects of your college application, such as writing your personal essay, gathering letters of recommendation, or researching potential colleges.
 Engaging in these activities will not only keep you busy but also help you feel more proactive and in control of the college application process.

-Set Realistic Expectations: It's important to understand that the ACT scoring process takes time, and there are various factors that can influence when your scores become available.
+Set Realistic Expectations: you'll want to understand that the ACT scoring process takes time, and there are various factors that can influence when your scores become available.
 Avoid comparing your experience to that of your friends or classmates, as everyone's situation is unique.
 Instead, refer to the official ACT website for estimated score release dates and be prepared for the possibility that your scores may take the full two weeks to be processed.

 Stay Organized: Keep track of your ACT registration information, including your test date, test center, and ACT ID number.
 This information will be essential for accessing your scores online and for contacting ACT customer service if you have any questions or concerns.
 It's also a good idea to create a file or folder to store all of your ACT-related documents, such as your registration confirmation, practice tests, and score reports.